Angelido/lossless-compression-using-LLMs/README.md

 ## Compression Pipelines

 This work introduces novel **lossless compression pipelines** that integrate Large Language Models into the traditional compression workflow.
 The pipelines are designed to improve the **compression ratio** while keeping **throughput close to that of classical compressors**.

-Below is a schematic representation of the pipelines:
+Below is a schematic representation of the two pipelines:

 ![First Compression Pipeline](Figures/Pipeline1.png)